lsrodri/3d-sound-pure-data-unity/README.md

-# 3D Audio Project for our Fundamentals of Virtual and Augmented Reality course
+# 3D Audio Project for Fundamentals of Virtual and Augmented Reality

 This project is based on Open Sound Control (OSC) for Unity 3D.